Battle of Audierne Bay: Battles

 Davis ordered Iroquois; the ship closest to the contact, commanded by James Calcutt Hibbard to use the Type 293 radar and relay the information to the rest of the force.
 Hibbard placed so much confidence in the radar that he decided to direct the opening moves from the Action Information Centre rather than the bridge, and then gave the order to illuminate with star shell.
 As a result, Force 27 was able to close undetected and launched a surprise attack on the known convoy which were three ships.

-At 0213 Iroquois scored the first hit on flak ship, which was subsequently set on fire.
+At 0213 Iroquois scored the first hit on a flak ship, which was subsequently set on fire.
 A second flak ship was quickly destroyed by the heavy guns from Mauritius, while another was set on fire and driven onto the shoals.
 Only nineteen minutes after opening fire, all three German ships had been put out of action, with two sunk and the third aground and burning.

 In a second action two hours later, Iroquois detected another convoy of four ships departing from the harbour of Brest: an M-class minesweeper, two flak ships and a converted mine-destructor ship, or "Sperrbrecher".
 Using the radar on Iroquois again, Force 27 stalked the convoy at long range until 0408, when the German ships were illuminated with star shell.
 Upon opening fire, the British and Canadians quickly overwhelmed the convoy sinking two vessels and causing two others to collide in the confusion and burst into flames as they raced for shore, with surviving crew members jumping over the side as they went.
 One of these vessels capsized and sank while the other drove onto the rocks at full speed and exploded.

 At dawn, Force 27 continued with another sweep around Audierne Bay in order to confirm the destruction of the German convoy.
 In the process a minesweeper came into view and was pounded with gunfire and driven onto a reef near Port Audierne.
 Iroquois finished off the minesweeper with a torpedo, while Ursa sent on a boarding party onto the other grounded vessel to grab eleven prisoners.
 The other one hundred and fifty survivors who were able to swim to shore were subsequently taken prisoner by the French Resistance.
 This was the last part of the action and the force consolidated and reviewed the damage they had caused.